ResearchComputing/Documentation/docs/open_ondemand/llm_chat_interface.md

 2. Navigate to either the **Interactive Apps** drop-down menu or the **My Interactive Sessions** tab and select **LLM Chat Interface**.
 3. Review the launch form fields:

    - Ollama model path — Select which model library Ollama should load.
 The default **CURC LLM Models** uses CURC-hosted models.
-You may also provide the **absolute path** to your own Ollama model directory, if you have pulled or fine-tuned models there.
+You may also provide the **absolute path** to your own Ollama model directory, if you have downloaded or fine-tuned models there.
 See [Ollama documentation](../ai-ml/llms.md#ollama) for more details.
    - Configuration type — Choose Preset configuration (recommended for most users) or Custom configuration for advanced resource control.
 For details on these options, see [Configuring Open OnDemand interactive applications](./configuring_apps.md).

 4. If you selected **Preset configuration**, choose **10 cores, 1 GPU, 1 hour**.
 This submits your job to Alpine with one GPU, which is required to run the LLM backend.